 - On Sunday, follow your existing routine and put your little one down at the normal routine time.

-The “crash course” looks a little different and is as follows:
+The “do-it-in-one” approach looks a little different and is as follows:

 - Continue with your normal routine until the Saturday before the clocks change.